Student Handbook

 Resubmission.

-You are allowed to request one re-take on every assignment, quiz, and exam.
-To request a resubmission, you are required to complete a Resubmission form on our school site.
+Students may request one re-take on every assignment, quiz, and exam by completing a Resubmission form on EA’s website.
 There is a fee for resubmissions ($10 for quizzes/assignments; $20 for exams).
-The last grade is the one that remains, even if it’s a lower grade than your previous score.
+The last grade is the one that remains, even if it’s a lower grade than the previous score.

-Please Note: You are required to pass the final exam to earn credit.
-If you fail the final exam twice, you may submit a petition on our school website where you are asked to write an essay about why you deserve a third attempt.
-This petition must be received within two business days of the failed exam.
+Please Note: Students are required to pass the final exam to earn credit.
+Students who fail the final exam twice will not earn credit for the course.
+Students may submit a petition form on EA’s website.
+This petition must be sent within two business days of the failed exam.
 There are no exceptions to this rule.

 Exams.

-Exams may be a combination of computer and teacher graded portions, and will be graded within three business days of completion.
+Exams may combine computer and teacher-graded portions and will be graded within three business days of completion.

 Plagiarism + Academic Integrity.

-Plagiarism is the act of copying another’s work and passing it off as your own.
-This also includes failure to properly cite or credit an external source.
+In its simplest terms, plagiarism is copying another’s work and passing it off as your own, including failing to cite or credit an external source properly.

 Academic integrity means that students respect the ideas of others through proper citation.
 It also means that students are completing their own work and aren’t sharing or purchasing answers or assignments with other students.

 Either form of dishonesty will be penalized with a failing grade on the assignment, academic probation, and possible withdrawal from the course.
-If you feel that you have been wrongfully accused of plagiarizing, you may file a petition through our website.
-Petitions will be processed within 7-10 business days of submission.
+All coursework goes through multiple software scans for AI and plagiarism.
+Students who feel they have been wrongfully accused of plagiarizing may file a petition through our website.
+EA will process petitions within 7-10 business days of submission.

 Diploma Eligibility

-In order to be eligible to graduate from Educational Advantage, students must complete six full credits (25% of graduation requirements).
-At least two of these classes must be taken before 12th grade.
-Students who wish to earn a diploma from Educational Advantage also must graduate within a traditional four year timeline.
-Student are given until Labor Day of their graduating year to earn a high school diploma; after that cut off, students will earn an “Adult Education” diploma.
+To be eligible to graduate from Educational Advantage, students must complete six full credits (25% of graduation requirements); at least two of which must be taken before 12th grade.
+Students who wish to earn a diploma from Educational Advantage must graduate within a traditional four-year timeline.
+Students are given until Labor Day of their graduating year to earn a high school diploma; after that cut-off, students will earn an “Adult Education” diploma.

 Course Completion.

-All courses are semester based and are equal to a half (.5) credit.
-Courses are organized by lesson or unit, and may include assignments, quizzes, projects, and exams.
-Each course is designed and paced to complete in a maximum time frame of 4.5 months, though students may work at a faster pace (students may also purchase a course extension which adds three months to the length of their course).
-Failure to make consistent progress in a course will alert the teacher and consequently start a conversation to discuss student activity, needed support, and/or any barriers to success.
+EA courses are semester-based and are equal to a half credit (.5).
+Courses are organized by lesson or unit and may include assignments, quizzes, projects, and exams.
+Each course is designed and paced to be completed in a maximum time frame of 4 months, though students may work faster (students may also purchase a course extension, which adds two months to the course length).
+Failure to progress in a course will alert the teacher and start a conversation to discuss student activity, needed support, or any barriers to success.

 Transcripts.

 Notice of course completion will be sent electronically to the student and parent/guardian on file.
-In the event that students are transferring credit to another institution, a formal transcript must be requested by filling out a Transcript Request Form on our school website.
+If students are transferring credit to another institution, they must request a transcript by filling out a Transcript Request Form on EA’s website.
 Transcript requests typically take 3-5 business days to process and are sent electronically.

 Student Expectations.

-Students are expected to adhere to all policies in the Student Handbook as well as information covered in the Orientation course and individual course syllabi.
+Students must adhere to all policies in the Student Handbook, information covered in the Orientation course, and individual course syllabi.
 In addition, students are expected to abide by the following:

 Individualization.

-Educational Advantage supports a model of blended learning whereby a student has the flexibility of an online course while also working in person with a highly qualified teacher to provide instruction and support.
-This setup allows our teachers to better get to know and provide instruction to our students.
+Educational Advantage supports a model of blended learning whereby a student has the flexibility of an online course while working in person with a highly qualified teacher to provide instruction and personalized support.
+This setup allows our teachers to get to know our students, foster teacher-student relationships, and help them reach their goals.

 IEP or 504.

-And IEP (Individualized Educational Plan) and/or 504 are established to ensure that students who meet specific requirements receive specialized instruction and/or services.
+An IEP (Individualized Educational Plan) or 504 are established to ensure that students who meet specific requirements receive specialized instruction and services.

 Internet Safety.